 [Very Good Reviews & Works for almost Everyone.]

-Garland pose is also known as Squat pose as you sit in squatting position while practicing it.
+Garland pose is also known as Squat pose as you sit in a squatting position while practicing it.

 It is also known as Malasana in Sanskrit as Mala means Garland and Asana means Pose.